 If this is not your first time in Warsaw, and you have already visited all the sights, you should probably stay in the area near the Łazienki Palace.
 There are no so many tourists as in the Old Town, but it is much easier to find where to park the car, and you can spend a lot of time in the park, walking and admiring peacocks and pavilions, or doing jogging.
 From the local hotels I can recommend the Regent Warsaw, and for those who prefer quiet family-run hotels – the Rezydencja Belweder-Klonowa.

 As you know, I sometimes don’t book breakfast at the hotel in order to sleep more.
-But I still don’t like to miss this primary meal, so we found some cozy places for breakfast in Warsaw and I am happy to share them with you.
+But I still don’t like to miss this primary meal, so we found some cozy places for breakfast in Warsaw and I am happy to share with you our Warsaw food experience.

 On the first day, we found a homelike cafe near our hotel – Bulke Przez Bibulke cafe.
 Although the cafe was not very attractive at first glance, there was a very warm atmosphere inside.
 There is a variety of breakfast options, so I decided to order the poached egg with avocado, smoked salmon and green salad and my boyfriend had a delicious omelet (since I tried it too😜).
 By the way, coffee was excellent too, either cappuccino or espresso.